RossPaterson/advent-of-code/2021/README.md

 enough, but I made quite a meal of the second part, partly by not fully understanding the description, and partly by implementing a general constraint-solving approach to get the wire-segment and display-digit mappings, which was quite tricky to get right.
-But it is much simpler to deduce the display-digit mapping directly using a traditional puzzle-solving approach, which amounts to operating on sets instead of elements.
+It is much simpler to deduce the display-digit mapping directly using a traditional puzzle-solving approach, which amounts to operating on sets instead of elements.
 Part one hinted at this approach, but the description of